 “Sigmund Freud famously asked: ‘What do women want?’” said Dr. Valerie Steele.
 “For many women, the answer would appear to be shoes, especially beautiful, high-heeled shoes, and specifically, Christian Louboutin’s famously seductive red-soled shoes.
 Because of his delightfully desirable and distinctive shoes, Christian Louboutin was chosen to receive the 2019 Couture Council Award.”

-This year’s Couture Council luncheon coincides with MFIT’s Paris, Capital of Fashion exhibition.
-The exhibition will explore how and why Paris became the international capital of fashion, and will feature 23 pairs of shoes, including an exquisite made-to-order design by Christian Louboutin, and approximately 100 fashion ensembles and accessories, dating from the 18th century to the present.
+The 2019 Couture Council luncheon coincided with MFIT’s Paris, Capital of Fashion exhibition.
+The exhibition explores how and why Paris became the international capital of fashion, and features 23 pairs of shoes, including an exquisite made-to-order design by Christian Louboutin, and approximately 100 fashion ensembles and accessories, dating from the 18th century to the present.

 In 1992, Christian Louboutin was working at his desk, contemplating an unsatisfactory